setzler/PanelReg/README.md

 The argument `panel_model` must be one of `"exogenous"`, `"FE"`, `"iid"`, `"MA1"`, or `"AR1"`.

-For complete examples and details on the estimators, see the [Get Started](https://setzler.github.io/PanelReg/articles/PanelReg.html) page.
+For complete examples and details on the estimators and simulators, see the [Get Started](https://setzler.github.io/PanelReg/articles/PanelReg.html) page.